theDebbister/wg1-image-creation/README.md

 ### What if the lab notices a typo after the piloting has started?
 In this case, it is very important to make a copy of the stimulus folder FROM THE EXPERIMENT (not the one on drive nor the one here)!!
-Some files changes during the experiment, and we need to keep those.
+Some files change during the experiment, and we need to keep those.
 So:
-1. Copy the entire folder and save it on SwitchDrive in a folder that is clearly named: I.e.
+1. Copy the entire stimuli folder and save it on SwitchDrive in a folder that is clearly named: I.e.
 `stimuli_piloting_[dataset title]_participant_id_1_to_10`.
 2. Now, go back to the original stimuli files and make the necessary changes and regenerate the images again.
 3. Go to the copy of the old stimulus images and copy this file: `config/stimulus_order_versions ... .csv`.
 This is the file